ATS & Technology

 Micro-second Local Compilation

 By running this engine directly inside your browser using WASM, we eliminate the need for server-side rendering.
-This means your data never leaves your computer for generation (ensuring 100% privacy), and the PDF compiles in a fraction of a second.
-It's faster, more secure, and infinitely more reliable for ATS systems.
+This means your data never leaves your computer for generation, and the PDF compiles in a fraction of a second.
+It is faster, more secure, and designed to reduce common ATS parsing risks.

 The Best Features Should Be Free.
 Forever.

 The job search process is already stressful and expensive.
-We saw countless platforms exploiting job seekers—luring them in with a "free" builder, only to hold their ATS-optimized PDF hostage behind a $20/month paywall at the final step.
+We saw countless platforms exploiting job seekers—luring them in with a "free" builder, only to hold their ATS-friendly PDF download behind a $20/month paywall at the final step.
 We decided to be different.

 Unlimited Access to Premium Templates

-We believe that access to professional, ATS-beating technology shouldn't be locked behind a paywall.
-Every single one of our modern, highly-researched templates is completely free to use.
+We believe that access to professional, ATS-aware resume technology should not be locked behind a paywall.
+Every single one of our modern templates is completely free to use.

 Free, Flawless PDF Downloads